-- A. Was this land on the open market before the purchase agreement was entered into, or was/is there any evidence or threat that it could be available for non-PARK DEVELOPMENT within the next two years? - B. Why is this ACQUISITION a high priority PROJECT to serve the current and future generations of the region, city-wide public, or neighborhood residents (based on the type of PARK and the SCORP/LWCF priorities described in the Project Summary)?
+- A. Was this land on the open market before the willing seller letter was signed, or was/is there any evidence or threat that it could be available for non-PARK DEVELOPMENT within the next two years? - B. Why is this ACQUISITION a high priority PROJECT to serve the current and future generations of the region, city-wide public, or neighborhood residents (based on the type of PARK and the SCORP/LWCF priorities described in the Project Summary)?